cloudposse/terraform-aws-cloudwatch-logs/README.md

 -->

-Terraform module for creation of CloudWatch Log Streams and Log Groups for use with Fluentd.
+Terraform module for creation of CloudWatch Log Streams and Log Groups for use with Fluentd/Fluent-bit.

 ---